Ptr32Void/AnalysisScript/Readme.md

 ### Analysis of the Advapi32.dll System DLL infected with Trojan.Ransomlock.AP (Trojan.Ransomlk.AP!inf)
 This report is an analysis of an infected system DLL named "Advapi32.dll" with a Ransomlock variant.

+### Trojan.Swifi Shellcode decryptor
+Python script used to decrypt a shellcode within a malicious Flash file.